 - Snapping turtles (Chelydra serpentina)

 - Striped mud turtles (Kinosternon baurii; lower keys population only)

 FWC rules also prohibit taking species that are biologically vulnerable, including:

 For all other freshwater turtles, take is limited to one turtle per person per day (midnight to midnight) from the wild for noncommercial use.
 The transport of more than one turtle per day is prohibited, unless the transporter has a license for sale or exhibition of wildlife, aquaculture certification from the Department of Agriculture and Consumer Services, or documentation that their turtles were legally obtained (proof of purchase).

 Freshwater turtles can only be taken by hand, dip net, minnow seine or baited hook.
 Most freshwater turtles may be taken year-round.
 Taking turtles with bucket traps, snares, or shooting with firearms is prohibited.
 Softshell turtles may not be taken from the wild from May 1 to July 31.
+Currently, all softshell turtles and yellow-bellied sliders are prohibited from take and transportation all year round under Executive Order #21-19.
 In addition, collecting of freshwater turtle eggs is prohibited.

 Possession limits for the following turtle species and their eggs are as follows:

 - Escambia map turtles - two

 No one may sell turtles taken from the wild in Florida.
 In addition, no one may buy, sell, or possess for sale alligator snapping turtles, Barbour's map turtles, Suwannee cooters or parts thereof.